pedropalau/c-exercises/README.md

 Learn C, instead of just stringing random characters together until it compiles (with warnings).

-## Documentations
+## Resources

-List of useful reads about C language and related tools like Splint and Clang.
+List of useful reads and resources about C language and related tools like Splint and Clang.

 - [Splint](http://splint.org/) - Tool for statically checking C programs for security vulnerabilities and coding mistakes
   - [Static Detection of Dynamic Memory Errors](http://www.cs.virginia.edu/~evans/pubs/pldi96.pdf) by David Evans, MIT Laboratory for Computer Science